Manage projects and the file system

 - Custom – After the project is created, the project's Security dialog will open.

 If you're using multi-tenancy and have existing tenants, you can choose a tenant to be associated with the new project.
+Projects not assigned to a tenant can be accessed by all tenants with access according to the project's security privileges.

 3. Manage projects